awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-app-provision-resources.md

 This topic is part of a tutorial about building an app that transcribes and displays voice messages for authenticated users\.
 To start at the beginning of the tutorial, see [Build a transcription app with authenticated users](transcribe-app.md)\.

-This topic desribes how to provison AWS resources for this app using the AWS Cloud Development Kit \(AWS CDK\)\.
+This topic desribes how to provison AWS resources for this app using the AWS Cloud Development Kit \(CDK\)\.

 **Note**
 The AWS CDK is a software development framework that enables you to define cloud application resources\.
-For more information, see the [AWS Cloud Development Kit \(AWS CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/home.html)\.
+For more information, see the [AWS Cloud Development Kit \(CDK\) Developer Guide](https://docs.aws.amazon.com/cdk/latest/guide/home.html)\.

-To create resources for the app, use the template [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/cross-services/transcription-app/setup.yaml) to create a AWS CDK stack using either the [AWS Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or the [AWS Command Line](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)\.
+To create resources for the app, use the template [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/cross-services/transcription-app/setup.yaml) to create a AWS CDK stack using either the [AWS Web Services Management Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or the [AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)\.
 For instructions on how to modify the stack, or to delete the stack and its associated resources when you have finished the tutorial, see [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/resources/cdk/javascript_example_code_transcribe_demo/)\.

 **Note**
 The stack name must be unique within an AWS Region and AWS account\.
 You can specify up to 128 characters, and numbers and hyphens are allowed\.